 Overall: I’ve calmed down a little since my initial viewing (it is three weeks later now) and I think I can give you an honest assessment that may be more in tune with how people who aren’t me think.
 I still give it the maximum amount of thumbs and stars, with a few extra besides.
 It is a fine film that should interest you, I think.
 Although the first ten or fifteen minutes sort of drag because scientists are mean and are terrible in this movie.
 It made me sad.
 But I guess it was important in order to set up the rest of the plot.
 Go watch it now, imo.

-God bless you, vimeo.
+God bless you, archive dot org.
 May you keep this link alive for the rest of all time.

 the Monster (1925)